arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why do eigenvalues measure importance?

 **Answer:**
-They scale variance or curvature.
+They scale variance or curvature along directions.

 ---